Spectral calculations in rings: Calculations with

 This proof, like the previous one, relies heavily on the nature of Laurent series.
-Nevertheless the argument can be modified such that formally it makes sense in the analytical and the algebraic case as well.
+Nevertheless the argument can be modified so that formally it makes sense in the analytical and the algebraic cases as well.

 \textit{``Resolvent analytic'' proof.} According to the discussion about transformation kernels, \eqref{e6} can be continued as follows:

 By simple arithmetic in the integrand, this yields

 Executing the integrals we find